Big Data Governance What is it? How to get started?

-The quality of the insights depends on the quality of the data.
+The quality of the insights depends on the quality of the data (also consider checking out this career guide for data science jobs).
 Is the data correct, complete and consistent across the enterprise?
 Does it has the most up-to-date information about the customers and prospects?
 It is not enough to just collect the data.
 Organizations need to build an effective strategy to efficiently govern the data.

 Organizational best practices for effective data governance are -

 - Define data standards and metrics for adhering to those standards

 - As data flows through organization’s systems and databases ensure data quality at the point of origin and at key checkpoints

 - Adopt an exclusive, persistent key to identify the data and all related information